smithmicro/jmeter-ecs/README.md

 ## Architecture
 This Docker image replaces the JMeter master/slave nomenclature with *Gru*, *Minion* and *Lucy*.  *Gru* manages the *Minions* from within EC2, but *Lucy* orchestrates the entire process.

-*Lucy* runs the `lucy.sh` script to perform the following steps:
-* Step 1 - Create an ECS Cluster
-* Step 2 - Create all instances and register them with the Cluster
-* Step 3 - Create the Minion ECS task
-* Step 4 - Wait until the instances are running and registered with the Cluster
-* Step 5 - Fetch our Contatiner Instance IDs
-* Step 6 - Run a Minion Task with the requested instance count
-* Step 7 - Get public IP addresses from Gru and Minions
-* Step 8 - Run Gru with the specified JMX
-  * JMeter does its thing here
-  * Once complete, copy the jmeter.log and results.jtl files from Gru to Lucy
-* Step 9 - Stop all Tasks
-* Step 10 - Terminate all instances
-* Step 11 - Delete the cluster

 ```
 +-------------------------------------+
 |  EC2           +-----------------+  |